Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Introduction

-In this work, we extend this approach at the network level by maximizing reachable multistability of any recurrent cell type prior to learning.
-To this end, we propose a novel RNN pre-training procedure called “warmup” that is designed to maximise the number of RNN attractors that can be reached by a set of training samples.
-First, we introduce a fast-to-compute measure called variability amongst attractors (VAA) that counts the number of different reachable attractors within a network.
-We show that loss decrease during learning in long-term memory benchmarks is highly correlated with an increase in VAA, highlighting both the relevance of the measure and the importance of multistability for efficient learning.
-Second, we use stochastic gradient ascent on a diffentiable proxy of the VAA before training as a way of maximizing the number of reachable attractors within the network.
-We show that this technique strongly improves performance on long-term memory benchmarks, at the cost of precision, the latter relying on the richness of network transient dynamics.
-Finally, we propose a parallel recurrent network structure with a partial warmup that enables one to combine long-term memory through multistability with precision through rich transient dynamics.
-For multiple RNNs such as gated recurrent units (GRUs) \citep{cho2014properties} and long short-term memories (LSTMs) \citep{hochreiter1997long}, we show that this method indeed retains the benefits of the warmup while increasing predictive performances.
+More precisely, we introduce a fast-to-compute measure of the multistability of a network called variability amongst attractors (VAA).
+This measure gives the number of reachable attractors for a set of initial states.
+We show that loss decrease during learning in tasks with long time dependencies is highly correlated with an increase in VAA, highlighting both the relevance of the measure and the importance of multistability for efficient learning.
+Second, we use stochastic gradient ascent on a differentiable proxy of the VAA, called \vaastar{}, as a way of maximizing the number of reachable attractors within the network at initialisation.
+We show that this technique strongly improves performance on long time dependencies benchmarks, at the cost of precision, the latter relying on the richness of network transient dynamics.
+Third, we propose a parallel recurrent network structure with a partial warmup that enables one to combine long-term memory through multistability with precision through rich transient dynamics.
+Finally, we show empirically that other methods from the literature such as the chrono initialisation and the bistable recurrent cells implicitly achieve the same goal of maximising the number of reachable attractors.
+Another pretraining procedure, the auxiliary losses proposed by \citet{trinh_learning_2018}, are also shown to foster multistability and to achieve good results on benchmarks with long time dependencies, using a much heavier procedure.
+For the sake of clarity, those results are only reported in \autoref{app:aux_losses}.